Have you brought home a new puppy and are wondering about how to make sure they don't guard their food bowl?

 Consider whether you want to teach your dogs to do a specific behavior whenever they see the other dog get something.
 For example:

 This is more of a "college-level" training exercise, so having the guidance of a certified dog trainer will go a long way in helping you succeed with this process.
-The idea is that the cue is not a verbal one – the cue is environmental.
+The idea is that the cue is not verbal — it is environmental.
 It takes repetition, but it's a great way to get ahead of resource guarding between dogs.

-Overall, preventing resource guarding in puppies can be done by counterconditioning and building trust.
+Overall, counterconditioning and building trust can prevent resource guarding in puppies.
 Counterconditioning is crucial as it teaches a puppy how to feel when their things are approached and increases the level of trust your puppy has in you.
 Prevention is the best cure!

 Do Puppies Outgrow Resource Guarding?